dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         public DiagnosticsAgent(string transportAddress);

         /// <summary>
-        /// This event is raised whenever an application connects to the IPC server.
+        /// This event is raised the first time an application connects to the IPC server.
-        /// That should happen:
-        /// - after every command issued to an application via this connection
-        /// - when an application starts
+        /// The provided DiagnosticsClient is valid as long as the DiagnosticsAgent is still alive
         /// </summary>
         public event EventHandler<DiagnosticsConnectionEventArgs> OnDiagnosticsConnection;

         /// <summary>
         /// Starts the server loop in the background and begins listening for connections.
         /// </summary>
         /// <returns> The server loop task.
-This can be `awaited` if a user wants to be sure the server has been shut down.
-N.B.: don't `await` this task if you are relying on the IDisposable interface </returns>
+This can be `awaited` if a user wants to be sure the server has been shut down. </returns>
-        public async Task Connect();
+        public void Connect();
     }
 }
 ```